nennneko5787/NNDViewer/README.md

  - Video Playback up to 480p
  - Livestreams and premiere videos support
  - Searching
- - Video suggestion
+ - Video suggestions
  - Comments
  - Captions
- - Local watch history and channel subscription
+ - Local watch history and channel subscriptions
  - No ads
    It's more like "Ads are not implemented" rather than "We have ad-blocking functionality".
    Of course, we will never "implement" it :)

 ## Controls

- - B button : go back to the previous scene
+ - B button : go back to the previous screen
  - C-pad up/down : scroll
  - L/R : switch between tabs
  - Select + Start : blackout the bottom screen